 undergraduate admissions application

-All applications for admission to undergraduate programs within the School of Architecture + Design must be completed through the Virginia Tech Undergraduate Admissions office.
+All applications for admission to undergraduate programs within the School of Architecture and School of Design must be completed through the Virginia Tech Undergraduate Admissions office.

 Frequently asked questions regarding admission to the undergraduate Architecture, Industrial Design, Interior Design, and Landscape Architecture Programs: